adamlilith/fasterRaster/README.md

 Here, we used the product of the first \code{faster} call, which is named `'lat'`, as the input to the second `faster` call.
 Note that we could have also used `'madElev'` as the input to the second, since it was also already in **GRASS**.

+## Saving rasters ##

+For some reason, if you create or export a raster to **GRASS**, then import it back to \code{R}, saving it using **terra**'s `writeRaster` function automatically forces the `datatype` of the raster to a low-bit integer.
+As a result, values are truncated to integers and forced to a specific range (or coerced to `NA`).
+You can overcome this simply by saving these rasters using, for example:

+`writeRaster(rasterToSave, 'C:/pathToSave/fileName.tif', datatype='FLT4S')` or
+`writeRaster(rasterToSave, 'C:/pathToSave/fileName.tif', datatype='FLT8S')`

+Here, the important part is the `datatype` argument, which in these two examples says to save the raster values as a 32-bit or 64-bit floating point values that are signed (can be negative or positive).
+Alternatively, you can also use these functions as shorthand to save in 32- or 64-bit signed, floating format:

+`writeRaster4(rasterToSave, 'C:/pathToSaveTo/fileName.tif')`
+`writeRaster8(rasterToSave, 'C:/pathToSaveTo/fileName.tif')`

+You can also save rasters directly from a `GRASS` session using:

+`fasterWriteRaster(rasterNameInGrass, 'pathAndFileName.tif')`

 # Functions #

 ### Getting help